-Nancy Moser brings to life the loves and trials of the first First Lady
+Nancy Moser brings to life the love and trials of the first First Lady of

-of the United States--a reluctant first lady who would have rather
+the United States--a reluctant first lady who would have rather spent

 Martha Custis was a young widow with two small children when a